A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Wireless Network Applications

 \section{Wireless Network Applications}

+\blue{In this section, we focus on the fifth and last class of data analytics tasks in our taxonomy: wireless network applications.}

 Wireless networks have become a key cornerstone of modern communication systems.
 Meanwhile, data analytics (machine learning) approaches are widely applied to optimize the performance of wireless network systems.
 These technologies have been utilized to handle critical tasks such as network slicing, caching management, anomaly detection, and semantic communication.
-Federated computation, including both FL and FA, is also applied by the researchers to obtain the benefits of privacy preservation, each computing utilization, and communication efficiency.
+Federated computation, including both FL and FA, is also applied by researchers to obtain the benefits of privacy preservation, edge computing utilization, and communication efficiency.
 In this section, we focus on the FA solutions applied for the critical optimizations on wireless network systems.

-Table \ref{table_wirelessnetworks} summarizes the FA studies covered by this survey in wireless network applications.
+\blue{Since the ``wireless network application'' is a relatively large domain, the specific data analytics tasks in FA solutions are diverse and request further classification.
+In this section, based on the essence of the host data analytics tasks, we further classify the wireless network applications into two types: wireless network model optimization, and assisting wireless network FL.
+The FA application in wireless networks is relatively primitive, and all existing FA solutions we surveyed do not apply advanced privatization methodology.
+Instead, they simply apply the methodology of hiding raw data via the federated computation paradigm.}